of the people living in Germany refer to themselves as lesbian, gay, bisexual, pan-/omnisexual asexual or other.

 STAGE / EVENT

 Networking is important!
 The feedback on the founding of the QMS even more proved how important the need for personal and professional networking and exchange is.
-But we are not an agency for queer media professionals or a job exchange!
+But we are neither an agency for queer media professionals nor a job board, but an activist initiative.

 Find out who already is part of our network in the German version.